Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 2. Posture and breath: Adopt a comfortable seated position, ensuring that your spine is straight and relaxed.
 Take a few deep breaths to settle your mind and bring your awareness into the present moment.

-3. Mindful repetition: Begin by chanting the mantra slowly and deliberately, focusing on each syllable as you vocalize it.
+3. Mindful repetition: Begin by the mantra slowly and deliberately, focusing on each syllable as you vocalize it.
 Allow the sound to resonate fully within you, feeling its vibrations in your body.
 Be present with each repetition, bringing your attention back to the mantra whenever the mind wanders.

 4. Visualization: As you chant, you can also incorporate visualization techniques to enhance your practice.
 Imagine a radiant light or a lotus flower at the heart center, symbolizing the awakening of compassion and wisdom within you.